danilapog/docspace-mcp/docs/distribution/overview.md

 An MCP server available through Docker's MCP Catalog and Toolkit.

-### Desktop Extension
+### MCP Bundle

-A packaged extension for desktop applications that support the Desktop Extension format.
+A bundled MCP server for applications that support the MCP Bundles format.

 ### Node.js Application